DimaOshchepkov/vyatsu_applicant_bot/README.md

 This container is designed to automate application deployment.
 It runs migrations (alembic) and runs [scripts](src/tactic/infrastructure/db/migrations/upload_data) for loading the database.

 ### Additional containers and settings
-This container contains Redis, Postgres, Qdarant.
+This container contains Redis, Postgres, Qdrant.
 You can see the settings for all containers in the [docker-compose.yml](docker-compose.yml) file.
 Note that many directories are mounted for more convenient development.

 For convenience, orm models are moved to a [separate file](src/shared/models.py).